 This year, the HELIX Conference offers participants a choice of two experiences – in person at the Penn Stater or virtually via zoom.
 Both options feature speakers who are recognized as experts in their field.

 Join us at the Penn Stater for a front-row seat at presentations and workshops!
 HELIX’s in-person sessions will bring together teachers, administrators, families, and other school professionals to discuss current research and practice and engage with colleagues from across the state, as well as national experts.

 Highlights of the In-Person Experience:

 - Access to the Exhibit Hall and Poster Session

 - Network with colleagues from across the state

 - Hands-on workshops

 If you are unable to attend the in-person conference in State College, join its virtual companion!
-Online HELIX will give you the opportunity to join many of the same sessions as the in-person experience, but from the convenience of your home or office.
+Online HELIX will give you the opportunity to join all of the same sessions as the in-person experience, but from the convenience of your home or office.